Leandro-Bertoluzzi/remote-cnc/docs/development.md

 $ docker compose up -d
 ```

-## Initiate with mocked camera
+# Mock external services

-In addition, you can also add a mocked version of the camera web server, which streams the test file `/camera/video/mock.mp4` in a loop.
+In addition, you can also add:
+- A mocked version of the camera web server, which streams the test file `/camera/video/mock.mp4` in a loop.
+- A mocked version of the GRBL device, which runs the [GRBL simulator](https://github.com/grbl/grbl-sim).

 ```bash
 $ cp camera/.env.example camera/.env